OctoFarm/OctoFarm/README.md

 - All Patreon Supporters and random donations! - Big massive thanks for these, they keep me full of steak!
 - The users calonmer, Insertion and noxin from my discord server!
 Seriously no end to my thanks for these 3.
 - [JetBrains IDE](https://www.jetbrains.com/webstorm/) - Thanks to JebBrains for allowing a free license to use with developing my application.
 Their IDE is top notch!
+- [DavidZwa] - Big help for the massive push from him to get V2 underway.
+Brought a lot of knowledge to the table that I was lacking.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->